 Great pop song, very iconic.
 I won't say I like them but I think they're decent.

 First impression is that this doesn't sound "pop" at all, but well it's Kate Bush after all.
 I think this album is still relevant today, and that's quite an achievement for a late 80s pop album.
-Beautiful music, the only problem is that for me it's not design for deep listening (though it's still interesting).
+Beautiful music, the only problem is that I NEED several listens to appreciate this kind of music. (though it's still interesting).

 Upper class cafe music, but I do like it...giving city-pop vibe.
 It's good to listen to this music for some petty-bourgeois sentimental activity...such a pity I'm not that kind of person.
 I still like it, you can tell it's influence on modern city pop.
 Beautiful.